TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 **fileadmin/** contains files of your choice, local to the website.
 You can e.g. put templates, user uploads, external scripts, external html and images here.
-Also used by default to store uploaded files.
-Must be writable for the webserver user.
+By default this folder is also used to store files, which were uploaded in TYPO3.
+It must be writable for the webserver user.

 **typo3temp/** should be empty from the beginning.
 But gradually temporary files will appear here.
 The directory must be writable.